πΊοΈ Understanding Levels

 - Expand the World category and find the Kill Z value

-- Try changing it to
+- Note the default value, then try changing it to

 -5000and press Enter